malhotra5/Manim-Tutorial/README.md

 subScript_equation = TextMobject("$\\theta_{1}$")
 ```

 This is theta subscript 1.
 The _ signifies subscript.
 Like usual, the {} brackets aren't displayed in the equation.
+For more symbol options, go to the [resources](#Resources) section.

 Now, we will look at a complex way of writing equations using VGroup.